NXT TV preview: Title matches and a No DQ match set for Tuesday's show - Pro Wrestling Dot Net

 -Lola Vice vs. Kelani Jordan

-Powell’s POV: The show will also feature the follow-up to Oba Femi leaving the NXT Championship in the ring.
+Powell’s POV: Oba Femi relinquished the NXT Championship by leaving the title belt in the ring at the end of last week’s show.
 Tuesday’s NXT episode will be live from Orlando, Florida, at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW (and Netflix internationally) at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment